lang-ai/react-emails/README.md

 # Generating Emails with React

-> This is an example project you can use to generate emails with React.
+This is an example project you can use to generate emails with React.
+You can start by reading the article [here](https://building.lang.ai/how-to-build-emails-with-react-fcf941b125d1).

-> You can start by reading the article [here](https://building.lang.ai/how-to-build-emails-with-react-fcf941b125d1).
+>  If you want to generate PDFs using react, check the [react-pdfs](https://github.com/lang-ai/react-pdfs) repo.

 ### Example